googleapis/java-spanner-jdbc/samples/spring-data-mybatis/README.md

 2. How to develop a portable application that runs on both Google Cloud Spanner PostgreSQL and open-source PostgreSQL with the same code base.
 3. How to use bit-reversed sequences to automatically generate primary key values for entities.
+4. How to use the Spanner Emulator for development in combination with Spring Data.

 __NOTE__: This application does __not require PGAdapter__.
 Instead, it connects to Cloud Spanner PostgreSQL using the Cloud Spanner JDBC driver.